impostorsguides/impostorsguides.github.io/rbenv/1-h-content.md

         fi
 ```

-If we’ve reached this block, then we know that the user didn’t pass the `--sh` flag.
+If we've reached this block, then we know that the user didn't pass the `--sh` flag.
 The `elif` line checks whether the `nosh` variable was set, i.e. if the user passed the `--no-sh` flag.
 If they did, then we check whether our `command` variable *does not* begin with `sh-`.
 If it indeed does not, then we print the command minus any `sh-` prefix.

-I’m not entirely sure why the `##sh-` expansion is needed here, given the inner `if` check should have ensured that the command doesn’t have that prefix.
+I'm not entirely sure why the `##sh-` expansion is needed here, given the inner `if` check should have ensured that the command doesn't have that prefix.

 Last lines of code in this file: